 Lifeworks! provides individuals with criminal records with a variety of resources and tools necessary to reach their professional and personal goals.
-Using a cognitive behavior intervention approach, clients are asked to evaluate themselves.
-They learn to examine the reasons for choices made in the past and how to analyze and change unhelpful thought patterns.
-We believe that when clients learn how to take charge of their thinking, they can change their lives.
+If you need help overcoming obstacles to employment and other areas of your life due to your criminal record, our programs can help.
+We believe that when you learn how to take charge of your thinking, you can change your life.

 Employment readiness workshop

 The foundational program at Lifeworks!, this two-week workshop prepares individuals with criminal records for the process of introducing themselves to potential employers and teaches them how to market themselves, with a focus on personal branding.

 - How to develop better decision making

 Provides clients with job leads, focusing on employers who have stated a willingness to hire people with criminal records.

 Staff members work one-on-one with clients to determine personal goals in all areas of their lives, and to identify the steps necessary to achieve those goals.

 Lifeworks! partners with many community agencies to ensure that clients have access to basic services needed to reach their goals and also to assist with crisis situations.